 The government's GPS satellites are one-way beacons that cannot track you or anything on the ground.
 But commercially available GPS devices with communication or recording features can help users keep track of everything from vehicles and cargo to people and animals.

-As of November 2013, it is unclear whether the extended use of GPS devices to track suspects without a warrant violates their Fourth Amendment rights.
+As of July 2014, it remains unclear whether the extended use of GPS technology to track suspects without a warrant violates their Fourth Amendment rights.

 In January 2012, the U.S. Supreme Court ruled that law enforcement must obtain a warrant before physically attaching a GPS tracking device to a suspect's vehicle.
 The decision (United States v.
 Antoine Jones) was based on a narrow application of the Fourth Amendment, since device installation involves physical intrusion on a suspect's vehicle.
-The Supreme Court did not resolve the broader issue of whether the Fourth Amendment protects geolocation privacy rights.Learn more about the Supreme Court ruling
+The Supreme Court did not resolve the broader issue of whether the Fourth Amendment protects geolocation privacy rights.Learn more about the Jones decision